 There will be nights where you get over 8 hours of sleep and still wake up and feel like you got hit by a train.
 It’s like a never-ending sleep deprivation cycle.
 No matter how much sleep you get, you just can’t seem to “catch up”.
 But it does get better after that first year of being a first-time mother.

 12. Being a mom is a full time job.

 Giant kudos to working moms because being a stay-at-home mom is exhausting as is.
 I worked as a full-time graduate nurse on a busy floor at the hospital the first few months after I had my baby and transitioned into being a stay-at-home mom.

 And it still feels like absolute chaos (not as bad as working).
 Don’t ever let people say or comment on how stay-at-home moms don’t have any responsibilities.
 Because you are constantly being pulled in whichever direction while keeping up with housework and even side hustles if you’re into that.

 13. Self-care is a must.

 Don’t ever feel selfish or guilty for needing to do something for yourself.
 You need to practice self-care to keep your sanity so you can take care of your baby and everyone else.
-I posted self-care tips for moms here.
+Here’s a solid list of self-care tips for moms.

 I neglected my mental health for months until I came to my breaking point.
 I didn’t shower daily like I used to, didn’t work out every day like I used to, definitely didn’t sleep like I used to, and just felt dead inside.
 And I eventually got on antidepressant medication.